 There are basically two reasons to tape your fingers for climbing:

 Skin is the number one most precious piece of equipment that a climber has.
 Together with climbing shoes, it is the only thing in direct contact with the rock.
 Climbing can be very stressful for your skin.
 More so if you climb multiple times a week.
 Read Skincare for climbers for more tips on how to help your skin deal with rock climbing.

 Sometimes when climbing, your skin can get pretty thin and start oozing clear liquid.
 Or sometimes you can get a dreaded flapper or a split tip.
 This is a good time to stop climbing and let the skin heal OR start taping the fingers to protect the skin from further damage.

-When taping the tips of your fingers, it is best done with a thin strip of sports tape or climbing specific tape.
-Everyone has a favourite.
+When taping the tips of your fingers, it is best done with a thin strip of sports tape or climbing-specific tape.
+Everyone has a favorite.
 Mine is Leukotape.

 I made a really, REALLY short and simple video about taping fingers for climbing.
 Read the article and then watch the video.
 One video shows it better than 1000 words, I hope.
 You can find the video at the end of this article or HERE if you just can’t wait;)

 The criss-cross method